Svatopluk Pitra

 Svatopluk Pitra (9 March 1923 – 15 July 1993) was a Czech graphic designer, illustrator, cartoonist, designer of animated films and painter.
 He graduated from the Academy of Arts, Architecture and Design in Prague.
 At first he became known as a cartoonist.
 He began working on animated films in the late 1950s.
 In collaboration with directors such as Břetislav Pojar, Jiří Brdečka and Stanislav Látal, he designed cartoon and puppet films.
 In 1963 Pitra emigrated to Canada.
-He lived in the USA from the mid-1960s.
+He lived in the US from the mid-1960s.

 Life and work in Czechoslovakia 1923–1963

 Svatopluk Pitra was born on 9 March 1923 in the small village of Štěnec (now part of Jenišovice).
 His childhood was spent in a former mill with his mother's parents.
 In 1929 he moved to Poděbrady along with his mother and older brother Bohumil, where he started attending elementary school.
 Even many years later he could still remember his first school assignment: drawing six rows of vertical lines that gradually transformed into ones.